CQCL/pytket-docs/manual/manual_noise.rst

 [White2019]_.

 Some devices expose error characterisation information through their programming interface.
-When available, :py:class:`Backend` objects will populate a :py:class:`BackendInfo` object with this information.
+When available, :py:class`~pytket.backends.Backend` objects will populate a :py:class:`BackendInfo` object with this information.

 A :py:class:`BackendInfo` object contains a variety of characterisation information supplied by hardware providers.